Hire employees in

 Paid Time Off

-Both full-time and part-time (pro-rata) employees are entitled to 20 days of paid time off (PTO) a year.
-PTO accrues monthly 1.6 days per month.
-Employees are eligible for annual leave after the first month of work.
+Both full-time and part-time employees are entitled to 20 days of paid time off (PTO) a year.
+PTO accrues at a rate of 1.66 days per month.
+Employees are eligible to take vacation as soon as leave has accrued.

 Public Holidays

-Romania celebrates 15 national holidays.
+Romania celebrates 17 national public holidays.
 National public holidays include:

 Onboarding